The UK's most affordable and flexible VHS and SVHS transfers to USB stick, hard disk or even DVD.

 important equipment because it's so expensive.

 If you have a recording made on equipment from USA or another country which uses a different television system, I can do these too at no extra cost, just let me know.
 Not all transfer companies can do this, and even if they can they may not be able to recover the HiFi sound track, but we do it all.
-We can even do strange requests like copy to VHS, almost nothing is beyond us.
+We can even do strange requests like copy to VHS, or transfer obscure recordings such as PAL-M from Brazil, almost nothing is beyond us.

 We have a new and easy order page, just select what kind of tapes you have and supply your details.
 I will then confirm the price, or best guess at the price, and let you know the address to send the tapes.
 Some recordings require particular personal attention, just let me know of any particular requirements.
 Usually I transfer to video-DVD but options include transfer to computer file, miniDV tape and more.